 The delay in the formation of the sea ice, leaves the baby polar bear more vulnerable to attack by hungry male polar bears.
 The increased open water means the distance a mother polar bear must travel, polar bear cub(s) on back, before ice is found to rest on or hunt seal from, increases the odds the polar bear bear cub(s), and even the mother, will make it safely to the ice top.

-My newest paintings feature a beautiful polar bear, literally in dark water.
+A recent painting, the award winning Dark Water 1 (private collection) features a beautiful polar bear, literally in dark water.
 It is up to the viewer's imagination to imagine how far out of the picture frame the next ice floe is.
-Like in real life, it is up to us to decide if what happens next results in a happy ending.
+As in real life, it is up to us to decide if what happens next results in a happy ending.